 Move-in day is always an exciting and busy time.
 There are cars filled with parents, new students, and all of their things.
 The hardest thing about moving in?
 Moving too much stuff!

-Residence Life has a helpful list of items to pack called What to Bring.
+Community Living has a helpful list of items to pack called What to Bring.
 We all debate last-minute additions to our packing list.
 So, what do you really need when you move in, and what can you leave at home?

 - Area rug – Some of our dorms have carpet, while others have tile floors.
 Check to see if your dorm has carpet or not before you pick out the shaggiest rug in Target.
 Coordinate with your roommate too!

 - Toasters/Toaster Ovens – Exposed coils and mini-ovens are a recipe for disaster in dorms.
 Our dining hall, the Marketplace, as well as the Jay’s Nest, have these items for your use.